 In November 2014, a framework agreement was concluded with the majority shareholder concerning a transaction basically leading to an increase in the number of shares by a factor of 100 and to a cash capital increase by up to approx. EUR 220 million.
 By implementing this framework agreement, inter alia the capital of the Issuer was increased by EUR 475,080,000 against contribution in kind, such contribution being 10 % of the shares in DOG AG (which the Issuer had previously swapped for treasury shares of 10 % of the capital).
 As a consequence of the aforementioned swap and the framework agreement the Issuer held 50 million treasury shares of the Class B shares.
 Of these treasury shares around 4 million shares were subscribed as option shares and around 2 million as bonus shares.
 After the transfer of title to this total of around 6 million shares, the Issuer still held approx. 44 million treasury shares.
-The Issuer subsequently fulfilled liabilities of the DOG Group by transferring treasury shares.
 Consequently, the Issuer still held approx. 26 million treasury shares.